jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 )
 ```

 Essentially, we're just taking our filter with 161 coefficient pulse shaping filter and rearranging into 16 smaller filters, with 11 coefficients each.
-Tacking on 15 zeros at the end of the original shaping filter is required to get the math to work.
-We then apply the filter bank to the original
-symbol array using a custom designed algorithm.
+Tacking on 15 zeros at the end of the original shaping filter is required to get the reshape operation to work out.
+We then apply the filter bank to the original symbol array using a custom designed algorithm.
 No upsampling necessary.

 ``` python
 iq_symbols_1 = np.concatenate((iq_symbols, np.zeros(16)))